omelancon/semPy/README.md

 `semPy` generates _behaviors_, which are functions that represent fast paths for executing an operation for a given combination of types.
 We used semPy in our prototype Python compiler, Zipi, which in some cases outperformed even PyPy.

-For more details, read the full paper: [MelanconFeeleySerranoSLE23](http://www.iro.umontreal.ca/~feeley/papers/MelanconFeeleySerranoSLE23.pdf)
+For more details, read the full paper: [An Executable Semantics for Faster Development of Optimizing Python Compilers](http://www.iro.umontreal.ca/~feeley/papers/MelanconFeeleySerranoSLE23.pdf)

 # Usage